 First, we reiterate the results of the previous work~\cite{sipling2025memory} establishing MILRO in a single spin-glass layer with memory.
 The iterative integration scheme can be performed on the first layer in isolation (due to the unidirectional nature of the inter-layer interactions), on both the memory DOFs (from Eqn.~\ref{eq:model}):

 and the spins:

 where $\overline{f}$ denotes the average of some quantity $f$ over the interval $t \in [l/\gamma, (l + 1)/\gamma)$.
-As this process is iterated further, additional, strong couplings begin to emerge between spins further and further from each other in the lattice.
+As this process is iterated further, additional, strong couplings begin to emerge between spins farther and farther from each other in the lattice.
 This induces an {\it effective} long-range interaction which emerges due to the presence of memory alongside the explicitly local spin-glass interactions~\cite{sipling2025memory}.

 Next, let us consider how $s_i^{(k)}$ evolves in time for $k \geq 1$, concentrating on its correlation to spins in other layers at the same lattice position $i$.
 After a duration of time $T = 1/\gamma$, we can approximate $s_i^{(k)}(1/\gamma)$ as follows: